Orchard Real Estate Review: A Good Way to Buy and Sell?

 Orchard may offer a convenient selling and buying process with interest-free loans upfront, but you pay for the convenience on the backend.

 The company’s brokerage fees are the same as you might pay at most major real estate brokerages, but the Move First program adds 1.9–2.4% extra when your home sells, depending on the provider.
 If your home doesn't sell within a 120 day window, extension fees kick in — an additional 1.2% for 60 days or 2–2.5% for 90 days.
-In addition to Orchard's fees, you can also expect to pay standard closing costs, such as title and escrow fees.[4]
+In addition to Orchard's fees, you can expect to pay standard closing costs, such as title and escrow fees.[4]

 To take advantage of Orchard's Cash Offer Marketplace, you'll pay Orchard their standard listing agent fee, plus any additional fees charged by the buyer.
-Investor don't generally charge fees, but may make offers significantly below market value.
+Investors don't generally charge fees, but may make offers significantly below market value.
 Options like Opendoor and Offerpad typically charge service fees of about 5% of your home sale price, while partners like Homeward charge 7% for the opportunity to receive a cut of the upside once the company resells your home.

 These fees align with other buy-before-you-sell programs that offer similar pre-purchase loans.
 However, other programs give you the freedom to choose your own agent, which you can help you save on realtor fees.